Crustaceans in English: Definition, Types, and Common Examples

 Prawn

-These are very similar in appearance to shrimp but they are two different types of crustaceans.
-The main difference is that prawns are often larger than shrimp and their branched gill structure.
-Prawns are more inclined to favor warmer waters too.
+Prawns look very similar to shrimp, but they are not the same type of crustacean.
+The main differences are that prawns are often larger than shrimp and have a branched gill structure.
+Prawns also tend to prefer warmer waters.

 Hermit Crab